JIM-CC-Capstone-2025/Capstone-Design/Other-Resources/Community-Post.md

 We’d also appreciate any feedback on how we could make it a better educational experience (or juicier for attackers 👀).

-Thanks in advance — and stay safe out there!
+Thanks in advance - and stay safe out there!

-— Isaiah and the JIM Telecom Team
+- The JIM Telecom Team
 (Capstone Project @ Champlain College)